cloudmesh-community/sp19-516-124/project-report/report.md

 will need to be configured and administrated in order to use the Apache Libcloud Python library and Azure CLI Interaface.
 This report will take you through the steps to configure the Azure enviroment as well as touching on the Apache Libcloud Python ASM and ARM libraries and Azure CLI Interaface.
-Last you will find a follow up of observations and challenges encountered though the project progress and process.
+Last, you will find a follow up of observations and challenges encountered though the project and process.

 ## Requirements